naidihr/discourse-message-bubbles/README.md

 # discourse-message-bubbles

-Discourse Personal Message Bubbles is a Discourse theme plugin. https://meta.discourse.org/t/personal-message-bubbles/147994
+Discourse Message Bubbles is a Discourse theme plugin. https://meta.discourse.org/t/personal-message-bubbles/147994

 The theme plugin changes the style of the personal message posts to bubbles to help distinguish them from topics.